osrf/mbari_wec/README.md

 ## Install
 ### On Host System
 ##### Requirements
 At the moment, only source installation is supported.
-Use Ubuntu Jammy.
+Use Ubuntu Jammy (22.04).

 1. Install [ROS 2 Humble](https://docs.ros.org/en/humble/index.html)